OpenAMP/website/_pages/governance.md

 #### Adding New APIs

-A new API shall not break the existing one.
-In such case the deprecating APIs process described below shall be applied.
+An update of the API shall not break the existing one.
+When possible a new API should be created instead of updating the existing one, else the deprecating APIs process described below shall be applied.

 #### Deprecating Existing APIs